MilanKacar/milankacar.github.io/_posts/2024-10-18-blog45_count-number-of-maximum-bitwise-or-subsets.md

 categories: [LeetCode, Programming]
 ---

-Here’s the improved version with the cooler introduction, more emojis, and LaTeX formatting, including the complete content such as example walkthrough and the conclusion.

----

-## ⚫⚪ Count Number of Maximum Bitwise-OR Subsets

-### 🚀 Introduction
 Ever wanted to unlock the **maximum power** from an array using just bitwise operations? 💡 Well, today’s problem gives us exactly that opportunity!
 In this exciting challenge, we need to find the **maximum possible bitwise OR** from all the non-empty subsets of an array, and count how many subsets can achieve that value! 🚀

 It’s like assembling a powerful weapon 🔧 by combining different elements of the array in the most efficient way possible! ⚡ If you love bitwise magic or just want to solve problems smartly, then let’s dive in together! 🧠